Test Tips: “Show Me” and “Tell Me” Questions and Answers

 Q9: Show me how you would switch on the rear fog light(s) and explain when you would use it/them.
 (No need to exit the vehicle)

 A: Operate switch (turn on dipped headlights and ignition if necessary) Check warning light is on.
-Explain use when visibility is less than 50m > 100m
+Explain to use them when visibility is less than 50m > 100m

 Q10: Show me how you switch your headlight from dipped to main beam and explain how you would know the main beam is on whilst inside the car.